Dinesh1599/obsidian-Data-Engineer-Path/Data warehouse/Snowflake/Snowflake Architecture.md

 1. Interoperable Storage
 	1. Data can be unstructured, semi-structured and structured
-	2.  stored in a scalable cloud storage service
-	3. configured on s3, google cloud and azure blob
+	2.  stored in a scalable cloud storage service configured on s3, google cloud and azure blob
+	3. data is stored in an internally optimized, compressed and columnar format(parquet?)
+	4. data is encrypted in AES 256bit

+2. Elastic Compute
+	1. Complex tasks such as Loading and unloading, Analytics, Data Pipelines and ML model scoring and training are done
+	2. They are done in Virtual Warehouses.